Get

 If your pup is having frequent, loose stool accompanied by a few other signs, it is possible that it could be related to a bacterial infection.
 Anything that upsets your dog’s intestine could result in diarrhea or increased stool.
 It can also change in color and consistency, which can tell you a lot about the underlying cause.

 If your puppy has a bacterial infection, treatment is often required.
 These types of infections generally don’t go away on their own but are very responsive to antibiotics.
-If you think that it’s possible your dog has a bacterial infection, you can get them to your vet for further testing.
+If you think that your dog may have a bacterial infection, you can get them to your vet for further testing.

 Generally, your vet will take a full sample from your dog to test for potential issues.
 In some cases, they might also require blood or urine samples.